madrugado/deep-learning-nlp-rl-papers/PAPERS2017.md

 **URL:** https://arxiv.org/abs/1704.02798

-**Notes:** an enhancement for RNNs - the additional shapening of distributions of parameters; DeepMind kindly provided the comunity with a code, we're lucky!
+**Notes:** an enhancement for RNNs - the additional shapening of distributions of parameters; DeepMind kindly provided the community with a code, we're lucky!